jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 The purpose of this tutorial is to develop the beginnings of a Book Store API, using [Microsoft Web API](http://www.asp.net/web-api) with (C#), which authenticates and authorizes each requests, exposes OAuth2 endpoints, and returns data about books and reviews for consumption by the caller.
 The caller in this case will be [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en), a useful utility for querying API's.

-In a follow up to this post we will write a front end to interact with the API directly.
+In a follow-up to this post we will write a front end to interact with the API directly.

+If you are looking to <u><strong>level up</strong></u> your ASP .NET Web API knowledge to <u><strong>become a true expert</strong></u>, I highly recommend checking out [Expert ASP.NET Web API 2 for MVC Developers](https://www.amazon.co.uk/gp/product/1484200861/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=1484200861&linkCode=as2&tag=jprecom-21&linkId=679b808baefe4e6fa945f8bc5617aabd).
+This book will teach you everything you need to know about building real world Web API programs, and by purchasing the book you will help us keep this resource freely available for everybody (this is an Amazon affiliate link).

 ## Set up